danlwarren/ENMTools/readme.md

 ### GAM, Bioclim, Domain, and Maxent

-The procedure for building Bioclim, Domain, and Maxent models is similar to the procedure for GLMs, with the exception that you do not need to pass a formula to the model function.
+The procedure for building Bioclim, Domain, and Maxent models is similar to the procedure for GLMs, with the exception that you do not need to pass a formula to the model function for Bioclim, Domain, or Maxent.
 Note that running Maxent models requires a bit of extra setup; see dismo documentation for details.

+Just like the enmtools.glm() function, enmtools.gam() has the ability to automatically build a function if you don't supply one.
+For instance if you have four layers in a stack called "env" named "layer.1", "layer.2", etc. and call enmtools.gam() thusly:

+ahli.gam = enmtools.gam(ahli, env)

+The function will automatically build the function:

+presence ~ s(layer.1, k = 4) + s(layer.2, k = 4) + s(layer.3, k = 4) + s(layer.4, k = 4)

+As you can see above, the default value for k, the smoothing parameter, is 4.
+This is not necessarily optimal, though, and it's definitely worth exploring for your specific data.
+You can either supply GAM formulas manually (using the "f" argument to enmtools.gam), or you can just provide a "k" argument, e.g,

+ahli.gam = enmtools.gam(ahli, env, k = 6)

+Which produces

+presence ~ s(layer.1, k = 6) + s(layer.2, k = 6) + s(layer.3, k = 6) + s(layer.4, k = 6)

 ```r